Peter Schuyler (New Jersey soldier)

-Pieter "Peter" Schuyler (1707 – March 7, 1762), a member of the Schuyler family, was a wealthy Dutch farmer from New Barbadoes Neck, now western Hudson County, New Jersey.
+Pieter "Peter" Schuyler (1707 – March 7, 1762), a member of the Schuyler family, was a wealthy farmer of Dutch descent from New Barbadoes Neck, now western Hudson County, New Jersey.
 He was a colonel during King George's War and was captured and exchanged as a prisoner during the French and Indian Wars.

 Early life

 Peter Schuyler was born in 1707 in New Barbadoes Neck, opposite Belleville, New Jersey.
 He was the son of Swantje Van Duyckhuysen (1679–1724) and Arent Schuyler (1662–1730) of Rensselaerswyck, now (Albany), New York.
 He was the grandson of Philip Pieterse Schuyler (1628–1683) and Margarita Van Slichtenhorst (1627–1710) and the nephew of Pieter Schuyler (1657–1724), mayor of Albany.

 In 1710, his father purchased a large tract of land along the shores of the Passaic River where large amounts of copper were discovered and mined at the Schuyler Copper Mine.
 When his father died in 1730, he received 787 acres of land and a large home.
 He also received one-third of the profits from his father's copper mine.